Which TV providers offer multi-room?

 Do I really need multi-room TV?

 It depends on your household and viewing habits.
-With Virgin Media, Sky and BT it will add an extra cost to your bill.
-Some people will find that the apps provided by these providers (Virgin TV Go, Sky Go and BT TV), which let you watch TV channels on tablets and mobiles, will be sufficient.
+With Virgin Media, Sky and BT/EE it will add an extra cost to your bill.
+Some people will find that the apps provided by these providers (Virgin TV Go, Sky Go and EE TV), which let you watch TV channels on tablets and mobiles, will be sufficient.
 Or, as we said, there's always the option to watch Netflix, Amazon and NOW TV via a Roku or streaming stick of some sort on your second TV.

 Alternatively, if you just watch the free-to-air TV channels, you could just get a cheap Freeview box to go with a second TV in another room.